 We tested whether parameters could be accurately recovered from our models.
 We configured theoretical parameters and produced simulated choices for the cutoff (CO), cost to sample (CS), biased prior (BP) and two other models, the biased values (BV) and biased rewards (BR) models (described below).
-We simulated data for 12 configured parameter values (The x axis of Figure S1 and the bar heights in Figure S2, upper panel, show these values), chosen to give rise as close as possible to the entire span of sampling rates (Figure S2 upper panel and Figure S3 x axes show the span of these simulated sampling rates).
+We simulated data for 12 configured parameter values (the x axis of Figure S1 and the bar heights in Figure S2, upper panel, show these values) chosen to produce, as close as possible, the entire span of sampling rates (Figure S2 upper panel and Figure S3 x axes show the span of these simulated sampling rates).
 For each configured parameter value, we simulated a sample of 20 “participants” (about the same sample size of one of the smaller N datasets examined herein).
 For each simulated participant, a participant-specific generating distribution was created by sampling 426 values (the same number of phase 1 items in many of the studies herein) from a normal distribution bounded between 1 and 100 with a mean of 40 and a standard deviation of 20 (which roughly approximates the moments of participants’ empirical phase 1 ratings distributions).
 Then, five sequences (the smallest number of sequences per participant of the datasets examined herein) of 8 option values each were populated by sampling without replacement from each simulated participant’s individual generating distribution.
 The mean and standard deviation of each participant’s generating distribution were used to define the prior generating distribution in both the configured parameter models and the fitted models.
 The corresponding model was then fitted to these simulated data and the estimated parameter and its associated sampling rate were compared with the original configured parameter and its associated sampling rate.

 The fitted CO, CS and BP models roughly reproduced the sampling rates (see Figure S2, middle panel) of their preconfigured counterparts (Figure S2, upper panel).
 The BV and BR models however appear unable to achieve sampling rates higher than about four.
 Individual participant sampling rates associated with configured and estimated parameters correlated well for CS, CO and BP but less so for BV and BR (Figure S3).
 Correlations of configured and estimated parameters were nearly perfect for CS and BP and tolerable for CO, though they were quite low for BV and BR (Figure S1).

 Because BV and BR showed relatively low correlations between configured and estimated parameters, they were excluded from the formal model comparison reported in the Results.
 Descriptions of the models that were retained for further analysis, CS, CO and BP, are provided in the Introduction and Methods.
 Here, we briefly describe the two models BV and BR that were rejected based on the parameter recovery results.
-The biased values model (BV) transforms the option values before they are input to the ideal observer by setting option values below a threshold to 1 and above that threshold to 100.
+The biased values model (BV) transforms the option values before they are put into the ideal observer by setting option values below a threshold to 1 and above that threshold to 100.
 The threshold was the key theoretical free parameter.
-BV was motivated by “high threshold” models mat choice in behavioural ecology (Valone et al., 1996), where animals reject all potential mates only until encountering one with attractiveness above a high threshold.
+BV was motivated by “high threshold” models of mate choice in behavioural ecology (Valone et al., 1996), where animals reject all potential mates only until encountering one with attractiveness above a high threshold.
 The threshold parameter was initialised to 50 and bounded between 1 and 100.
 The biased rewards model (BR) was based on the same idea as BV, except that the threshold transformation was applied to the reward values assigned to the relative ranks in each sequence.
 Option values above the parameterised threshold value were assigned a reward value of 100 and values below that threshold were assigned a reward value of 0.
 The threshold parameter was initialised to 50 and bounded between 1 and 100.